An interesting family of conformally invariant one-forms in even dimensions: Introduction

 \section{Introduction}

 Recent work~\cites{CaseGover2013,CaseTakeuchi2019,Marugame2019} in CR geometry has identified an interesting family of natural CR invariant $(1,0)$-forms on all nondegenerate CR manifolds of dimension $2n+1$, $n\geq2$.
-These $(1,0)$-forms can be regarded as conformally invariant modifications of $\partial_b c_\Phi(S)$, where $c_\Phi(S)$ is the potential of a characteristic form of degree $2n$ determined by a homogeneous invariant polynomial $\Phi$ and the Chern tensor $S$.
+These $(1,0)$-forms can be regarded as CR invariant modifications of $\partial_b c_\Phi(S)$, where $c_\Phi(S)$ is the potential of a characteristic form of degree $2n$ determined by a homogeneous invariant polynomial $\Phi$ and the Chern tensor $S$.
 For strictly pseudoconvex CR manifolds, a result of Takeuchi~\cite{Takeuchi2018} implies that these $(1,0)$-forms are all divergences.
-This last fact leads to a construction of counterexamples to Hirachi's conjecture on the generalization of the Deser--Schwimmer conjecture to CR geometry~\cite{Hirachi2013}.
+This fact leads to counterexamples to Hirachi's conjecture on the generalization of the Deser--Schwimmer conjecture to CR geometry~\cite{Hirachi2013}.

 The purpose of this article is to construct the conformal analogues of the above CR invariant one-forms.
-The forms we construct generalize three key properties of their CR analogues.
+The forms we construct retain three key properties of their CR analogues.
 First, they are \emph{natural}; that is, they can be written as a linear combination of partial contractions of tensor products of the pseudo-Riemannian metric, its inverse, the Riemann curvature tensor, and its covariant derivatives; when restricted to oriented manifolds, we also allow these products to include factors of the pseudo-Riemannian volume form.
 Second, they can be regarded as conformally invariant modifications of the exterior derivative of the Pfaffian of the Weyl tensor or, in the oriented case, the potential of a top degree Pontrjagin form.
 Third, a result of Ferrand~\cite{Ferrand1971} and Obata~\cite{Obata1971} implies that, in Riemannian signature, the conformally invariant one-form related to the Pfaffian of the Weyl tensor is a divergence.
 The conformally invariant one-forms related to top degree Pontrjagin forms need not be divergences, and their failure to be a divergence obstructs the existence of an Einstein metric in a given conformal class.

 To make these points explicit requires some notation.
 Let $(M^n,g)$ be a pseudo-Riemannian manifold.
 Let $W_{ijpq}$ and $C_{ijp}$ denote the Weyl and Cotton tensors, respectively, with the convention $\nabla^pW_{ijpq}=(n-3)C_{ijq}$; here and throughout we use Penrose's abstract index notation~\cite{Penrose1984}.
 Given $k\in\bN$, define